Daveyuwang/Minecraft-DataLiteracy/README.md

 ## Requirements

-- Latest version of Minecraft Bedrock Edition
+- Latest version of *Minecraft Bedrock Edition*
 - Operating System: Windows 10/11 (Recommended)

-## Components
+## **Components**

+All Packs are developed using *Minecraft Bedrock Scripting API*.
+The API version must be the latest in order to function normally in the latest release of *Minecraft Bedrock*.

 1. **Gameplay Behavior Pack**: Implements core gameplay mechanics and data visualizations.

 2. **NPC Dialogue Behavior Pack**: Manages NPC interactions and dialogue systems.

 3. **Gameplay Resource Pack**: Provides visual assets for the gameplay features.

 4. **World Template (`dtworld`)**: A pre-configured world that works well with the provided packs.

 ## Installation